Passaic County NJ Hostile Work Environment Attorneys

 Employment Lawyers in Wayne, New Jersey

-A hostile work environment and harassment occurs when discriminatory comments or conduct based on sex, race or other legally protected characteristics unreasonably interferes with an employee’s work performance or creates an intimidating, hostile, abusive or offensive work environment.
+A hostile work environment and harassment occur when discriminatory comments or conduct based on sex, race or other legally protected characteristics unreasonably interferes with an employee’s work performance or creates an intimidating, hostile, abusive or offensive work environment.

 Workplace Harassment in New Jersey